 - Requires adherence to dietary recommendations, life-long vitamin/mineral supplementation, and follow-up compliance

 Start Living a Healthier Life Today

 Weight loss surgery may be the long-term weight loss solution you’ve been looking for to improve your quality of health.
-Talk to our staff about how weight loss surgery at Baylor Scott & White Medical Center may help you live a healthier life.
+Talk to our staff about how weight loss surgery at City Hospital at White Rock may help you live a healthier life.

 As with any type of weight loss surgery, Roux-en-Y gastric bypass surgery has possible risks and side effects.

 That’s why it’s imperative to discuss all of your weight loss surgery options in Dallas with us.
 We are available to help you make a personalized choice specifically designed to meet your goals and lifestyle.

 Bariatric surgery is designed for those with a body mass index equal to or greater than 40, or equal to or greater than 35 with serious co-morbidities.